Four Seasons Hotels and Resorts: Former properties

+Ships

+In 2003, Four Seasons Explorer, a luxury three-deck catamaran with 11 rooms, began to sail in the Maldives.
+Visitors from the Maldives' two Four Seasons resorts, Kuda Huraa and Landaa Giraavaru, could either book rooms or charter the entire ship for trips that lasted from three to seven days.
+After two decades, the ship left the Maldives in 2023 for Palau, where Four Seasons began offering tours at the end of that year.

-In September 2022, the Four Seasons announced it was launching Four Seasons Yachts, with its first super yacht scheduled to hit the high seas in 2025.
+In September 2022, the Four Seasons announced it was launching Four Seasons Yachts.
+In June 2023, the company confirmed plans for a second ship due for delivery in 2026.

+The first ultra luxury super yacht "Four Seasons I" was floated in Fincantieri Shipyard, Italy in January, 2025.
+The cruise has 95 ultra luxury suites with large balconies and floor-to-ceiling ocean views.
+It is scheduled to enter service in January 2026 and will be captained by Captain Kate McCue.

 Critical reception

 Travel + Leisure magazine and Zagat Survey rank the hotel chain's properties among the top luxury hotels worldwide.
 Readers of Conde Nast Traveler magazine have voted Four Seasons Tented Camp Golden Triangle in Chiang Rai, Thailand as among the top ten hotels in the world for three consecutive years.
 The company has been named one of the "100 Best Companies to Work For" by Fortune every year since the survey's inception in 1998, ranking No. 47 in 2015, and is lauded for having one of the lowest employee turnover rates in the hospitality industry.

 In recent years, restaurants at Four Seasons hotels and resorts have been recognized by Zagat and Michelin.
 The latter has awarded a total of 29 stars to 20 of the company's restaurants, including Four Seasons Hotel Hong Kong (three restaurants), Paris (three restaurants), Beijing (two restaurants) and Florence.